ncoop57/semantic_doremi/README.md

 # Semantic DoReMi

 This project provides tools to embed and cluster hundreds of millions of text documents using TF-IDF for embedding, UMAP for dimensionality reduction, and FAISS for clustering.
 The process is split into two main parts: embedding and clustering, each handled by a separate script.
-The workflow is optimized for execution on a Slurm cluster using the `submitit` library.
+The workflow is optimized for execution on a Slurm cluster.

 ## Setup